neverfap-deluxe/nfd-api/content/general_donations/donations-paypal-02.md

 ---

+Although, my deceptively young grasshopper!

+Perhaps you're not acquainted with the quirky ways of Patreon!?

+Perhaps, you're untrusting of the Web 2.0 and all things post-2000s' Elon Musk.
+I mean, bro, what's the deal with cars that run on electricity!?

-The second way you can donate is via Paypal, which is preferred if you'd like to make a once-off, no-fuss payment to The Reade &copy; and you already have a PayPal account.
+{{< hr3 "The second way you can donate is via Paypal, which is preferred if you'd like to make a once-off, no-fuss payment to The Reade &copy; and you already have a PayPal account." >}}

+It's fast.
+It's simple.
+It's sexy.

+There really is nothing not to like about it, and I know for some folks, this is how they feel they can give back to NeverFap Deluxe.

+The only downside is that you don't get any of the benefits of Patreon, and I would recommend first using this money to actually pay for the paid courses and guides on the website (assuming that they exist, as of when you're reading this)

+Regardless, your help is immensely appreciated and it's people like you who help keep NeverFap Deluxe alive.

-Either way, I'm grateful that you've decided to pledge some money towards all the hard work that goes into making this a reality.
+I'm grateful for all donations, both large and small, and the fact that someone out there has decided to reward all this hard work truly goes a long way towards helping me stay on-track with my goals.

-It helps maintain NeverFap Deluxe as a largely free resource for everyone, regardless of age, gender, wealth or privilege.
+I must now return to the drudge of writing code.

+**Yes, my precious.**